-A Practical Guide to the Modern Slavery Act Elearning Course
+A Practical Guide to the Modern Slavery Act Online Course

-Anti-Slavery Australia has developed a new online elearning course focused on the Australian modern slavery reporting requirements.
+Anti-Slavery Australia’s new elearning course focusses on the Australian modern slavery reporting requirements.
 The course is specifically designed to provide practical guidance on the supply chain reporting requirements set out in Australia’s Modern Slavery Act.

 Building on our knowledge of the Australian Modern Slavery Act and our work with victims of modern slavery, this course is a nationally leading resource for organisations addressing modern slavery in their operations and supply chains.
 It will also be of interest to individuals seeking Continuing Professional Development.